Join the cast of the New York Renaissance Faire

 New York Academy of Performing Arts: NYRAPA

-All new cast members become a part of the Faire’s training program, the New York Academy of Performing Arts (NYRAPA).
+All cast members become a part of the Faire’s training program, the New York Academy of Performing Arts (NYRAPA).

 NYRAPA is taught by a faculty of professional performers, historians, and arts educators.
-Classes include Street Theatre, Improvisation, Dialects, Customs and Manners, Movement, Country Dance, and a variety of Elizabethan History and Performance classes.
+Classes include Street Theatre, Improvisation, Dialects, Customs and Manners, Movement, Country Dance, Song and a variety of Elizabethan History and Performance classes.
 In conjunction with Faire rehearsals, the 5 week NYRAPA program prepares our cast for performance at the Faire.
 There is no fee for participation in this program and you may qualify for college credit or high school service hours.
 NYRAPA is required for all new cast members.

 Guildes and Troupes within the NYRF Company